VivekSharma2607/BarcodeScanner/README.md

 For the installation of the above modules visit https://pypi.org/

+# About
+The Program is designed to scan and tell whether a person is authorized or not by scanning its barcode.

 # Requirements
 requirements.txt caintains all the module needed for running the program.